 What is agile product management?

-Agile product management is exactly what it sounds like.
-The idea is to set product strategy and create product roadmaps in an agile environment.
+Agile product management is precisely what it sounds like.
+Product development teams set product strategy and create product roadmaps in an agile environment.
 It encourages an adaptive approach to product planning and implementation so organizations can quickly respond to feedback and build products that customers love.